Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

 If you don't have access to outdoor spaces, try these indoor activities online.

-- University of Minnesota Extension offers several online courses.
+- Take an online course.
+University of Minnesota Extension offers several online courses.
 Check out our courses and events pages to see what's currently being offered.
+You can also find tons of interesting classes at FutureLearn Nature & Environment Courses.

 Reviewed in 2020